centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-gorgone-rebound-mode.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This procedure describes how to configure Gorgone between a distant poller and a central server, via a rebound server.
+This procedure describes how to configure Gorgone between a remote poller and a central server, via a rebound server.

-> Note: In our case, we have the configuration described below (you have to adapt the procedure to your configuration).
+> Note: In our case, we have the configuration described below (you must adapt the procedure to your configuration).

 Central server:
 - address: 10.30.2.203